 Ever wondered where your Olympic hopefuls train for the next Olympics?
 Wonder no more.
-The US Olympic Training Center is the flagship center for those dreaming of making it to the next Olympic.
-While it’s entirely free to visit the center, there are paid guided tours available for those who want to get more hands on.
+The US Olympic Training Center is the flagship center for those dreaming of making it to the next Olympics.
+While it’s entirely free to visit the center, there are paid guided tours available for those who want to get more hands-on.

 BONUS: LABOR DAY LIFT OFF

 If you’re ever in the Colorado Springs area for Labor Day, then attending the Labor Day Lift Off is a must.
-This event encompasses the entire weekend starting Friday and ends on Monday.
+This event encompasses the entire weekend, starting on Friday and ending on Monday.
 It’s a weekend of fun for the whole family.
 There’s live entertainment, food, drinks and dozens of hot air balloons taking flight in the sky over the course of the weekend.
 It’s a spectacular sight to behold and one you shouldn’t miss.

 But how do you get around while in Colorado Springs?
 With the high elevation and the inclines?
 You do it all in the Mitsubishi Outlander.
 I was afforded the chance to test drive the 2019 Mitsubishi Outlander SE, and it was a blast!

 I have a big family and what I want most in a vehicle is seating for my family of 6.
 The Mitsubishi Outlander has third-row seating, but looking at it you wouldn’t believe it.
 What’s great about it is that the seats fold flat to give you extra storage space for groceries, or even to help your kids move into their college dorm.

 The 7″ touchscreen display kept me connected and safe as I was able to enable Bluetooth® with Apple CarPlay™ and also stream my own music, although my Outlander was equipped with satellite radio.